AtomicStation/UFCV_msds_practicum/README.md

 Project requires Jupyter Notebook access.

-This project imports the following libraries: cv2 (OpenCV) mediapipe (MediaPipe) tensoflow.keras (TensorFlow) numpy matplotlib scipi
+This project imports the following libraries:
+- cv2 (OpenCV)
+- mediapipe (MediaPipe)
+- tensoflow.keras (TensorFlow)
+- numpy
+- matplotlib
+- scipi

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.
+A video is just a series of images shown frame by frame:
 <img src="https://imgur.com/a9qbzVb.png">

+OpenCV handles the videos, and MediaPipe detects and generates landmarks.
+These landmarks are used to train the model and detect actions.
 <img src="https://imgur.com/N89Ib63.png">

+This project uses the Pose library from MediaPipe, with the following landmarks:
 <img src="https://imgur.com/gCGDZx0.png">

+Currently, training is done by using OpenCV and MediaPipe to generate categorized actions.
+Each action is a series of 30 frames.
 <img src="https://imgur.com/qMsLSDZ.png">

+Each action has 30 sets of 30 frames
 <img src="https://imgur.com/0jOBKas.png">

+Each frame is transformed into an array using MediaPipe landmarks
 <img src="https://imgur.com/pyUn0io.png">

-Ideas for future implementations.
+### Ideas for future implementations.

+Instead of training the model with a specific video, any video can be used with a specific frame identifying the "hold" action:
 <img src="https://imgur.com/tuM6Ana.png">
 <img src="https://imgur.com/YqSWBfY.png">